Suzanne Nossel: Personal life

 Nossel was born in Westchester, New York, the daughter of South African parents and granddaughter of refugees from Nazi Germany who fled to South Africa during the 1930s.
-She traces her interest in human rights to her growing up Jewish in America, and her visits to apartheid South Africa in her youth.
-She has frequently visited relatives in Israel, saying "It's a place where I feel very comfortable and at home."
+She traces her interest in human rights to her growing up Jewish in the U.S., and her visits to apartheid South Africa in her youth.
+Nossel has frequently visited relatives in Israel, saying "It's a place where I feel very comfortable and at home."

-She lives with her husband and two children in Manhattan.
+She lives with her husband, historian David Greenberg, and two children in Manhattan.